Newsletter

 4 Million Tons – The New Normal

 The 2014 crop came in early and came in strong, the third consecutive quality harvest in a row.
 Even though the 2014 harvest was less than the year before, it was solid and a bit surprising considering the drought conditions and consecutive large harvests before.
 A typical pattern would be a large harvest followed by a smaller harvest.
 Now that newer plantings are starting to produce and will continue to come on line, we are expecting that the 4 million ton crop is the new normal for California wine grape production.
-Fortunately for us, wine demand continues to grow and according to Western Farm Press, California makes up 10% of the world wide wine market.
+Fortunately for us, wine demand continues to grow.
+According to Western Farm Press, California makes up 10% of the world wide wine market.

 Within the United States alone, consumers purchased 375 million cases of California wine.
 The trend continues to be positive as wine consumption in the US has increased for the 20th consecutive year and we have even become the largest wine market in the world, ahead of France.